SuperOfficeDocs/superoffice-docs/docs/service/install/index.md

 #### From 8.4

-From version **8.4 R04**, Service needs to know NetServer's symmetric keys which are used to encrypt traffic from NetServer to Service.
+From version **8.4 R04**, Service needs to know NetServer's symmetric keys, which are used to encrypt traffic from NetServer to Service.
 This is used to enable NetServer to call Service.

 When prompted: